syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Getting-Started.md

 {% endhighlight %}

-The following screen shot displays TreeGrid control in which column chooser option is enabled
+The following screenshot displays the column chooser in TreeGrid control.

 ![](Getting-Started_images/columnMenu.png)

+TreeGrid with column chooser
+{:.caption}

 ## Define dimension of TreeGrid